QEP Full Rules and Regulations

 Submission of Work

-1. each candidate must submit a panel of 12 printed images.
+1. Candidates must submit a panel of 12 printed images.
 Every print must be clearly numbered on the back to correspond with the visual guide; a directional arrow is also required.

-2. each submission must be accompanied by a QEP application form.
-(Candidates have to print it after the application online and send it together with the prints)
+2. Each submission must be accompanied by a QEP application form.
+(Candidates must print it after their online application online and send it together with the prints)

-3. the application is done online.
-Log-in then apply through our website (if application is open).
+3. The application is done online.
+Log-in, then apply through our website (when a session is open).

 apply online

-4. during the registration online, candidates have to upload the digital version of all 12 images.
-These images will be published in the QEP gallery online in case of success of the candidate.
-Images can be also uploaded later, on a second step, after the payment has been made, however both payment and image upload are required for the entry to be considered complete.
+4. During the registration online, candidates must upload all 12 images.
+These images will be published in the QEP galleries of successful candidates.
+Images can also be uploaded later after payment has been made, however both payment and image upload are required for the entry to be considered complete.

-5. panels may be submitted in the category of the candidate’s specialist field of activity, such as Portrait, Wedding, Advertising, Landscape, Architecture, Industrial, Commercial, Press, Reportage, etc.
+5. Panels may be submitted in any category of your choice, e.g. Portrait, Wedding, Advertising, Landscape, Architecture, Industrial, Commercial, Press, Reportage, etc.

-6. the submission must be prints, colour or monochrome or a mixture.
+6. The submission must be prints, colour, monochrome or a mixture.
 Supporting evidence such as books, albums, calendars etc is not allowed in QEP applications.
-However, the candidate may give a name to his/her panel or give a written description of a few sentences about the work if he/she so chooses.
+However, candidates may give a title to their panel or give a written description of a few sentences about the work if theye so choose.

-7. prints must be mounted on light cardboard or <10 mm foamboard, polyboard, kapaboard or the equivalent.
+7. Prints must be mounted on light cardboard or foamboard, polyboard, kapaboard or the equivalent.
 Each mount must contain a single image.
 The mounting boards must not be longer than 50 cm on the longest side and not shorter than 30 cm on the shortest side.

-8. no frames are permitted.
-Total weight of pictures max.
-2.5 kg.
+8. No frames are permitted.
+Total weight of pictures, including the case, max.
+8 kg.

-10. any deviation for the mentioned requirements (sizes, mounting, resolution, weight, etc.) must be communicated in advance when submitting the entry form.
+10. Any deviation from these requirements (sizes, mounting, resolution, weight, etc.) must be communicated in advance when submitting the entry form and will only be judged at the Chairman’s discretion.
 Failure to comply with these criteria may result in disqualification.

-11. anonymity of the candidates will be respected at all times; however, the FEP secretariat will inform the national headquarters of the relevant FEP member association of the candidates about their application.
+11. Anonymity of candidates will be respected at all times; however, the FEP secretariat will inform the candidates’ national association of the candidate’s participation.

-12. if the application is submitted by a photographer who is not member of a FEP member association, he/she may be asked to submit, beyond the registration number as indicated above, some evidence of professional status, perhaps a photo of premises, interior or exterior, and/or an example of a brochure, website address, or any further publicity material; the requested criteria are indicated in the application form.
+12. If an application is submitted by a photographer who is not member of a FEP member association, he/she may be asked to submit, as well as their registration number as indicated above, some evidence of professional status, perhaps a photo of premises, interior or exterior, and/or an example of a brochure, website address, or any further publicity material; the criteria are indicated in the application form.

-13. the appropriate application fee must also accompany the submission, as indicated in the QEP application form.
+13. The appropriate application fee must accompany the submission, as indicated in the QEP application form.
 It is possible to pay online through the website or by wire transfer.

-14. the submitted images will be judged by 5 international judges.
-The QEP candidate must achieve a majority of the Jury votes to be deemed successful.
+14. The submitted images will be judged by 5 international judges.
+The QEP candidate must achieve a majority of 3 VOTES OUT OF 5 to be considered successful.

-16. QEP certificate holders may then apply for a MASTER QEP certificate at the first available session.
+16. QEP certificate holders may then apply for a MASTER QEP certificate after one year.

-17. unsuccessful candidates will receive from the FEP a constructive critique of their panel indicating why, on this occasion, it has not been successful.
+17. Unsuccessful candidates will receive a constructive critique of their panel indicating why, on this occasion, it has not been successful.

-18. these candidates may repeat the application at the first available judging session.
+18. Unsuccessful candidates may repeat the application at the next available judging session.

 Application Fee

-Candidates have to pay their fees through the website by credit card (or in absence of one, through a wire transfer directly to the FEP).
-The FEP secretariat will keep tracks of the membership of the candidate and of the payment of the entry fee.
-The registration will be considered only when FEP will receive evidence of the payment of the entry fee made by the candidate.
+Candidates must send their fees through the website by credit card (or in absence of one, through a wire transfer directly to the FEP).
+The FEP secretariat will verify the membership of the candidate and of payment of the entry fee.
+Registration will be valid only when FEP receives evidence the entry fee has been paid by the candidate.
+If you prefer paying through a wire transfer please contact secretariat@europeanphotographers.eu

 Return of QEP Prints

-To cover the costs of return transportation of your works to the address indicated on the application form you must enclose proof of an additional fee in the amount of € 60,00.
-ATTENTION: Candidates who don’t pay for this service must in any case withdraw the panels; after 15 days, panels will be removed.
-(NB!
-Return shipping to non-EU countries may include additional fees)
+To cover the costs of return transportation to the address indicated on the application form you must enclose proof of payment of an additional fee of € 60,00.
+Return shipping to non-EU countries may include additional fees.
+ATTENTION: Candidates have 15 days to remove their panels, otherwise they will be destroyed unless other arrangements have been agreed.

 Judging